The golden flowers of the canola plant blanket a field in Luoping, Yunnan. Photo: WildChina

 Hidden gems

 Dinner with Mei’s Dali housekeeper, Auntie Cheng.
-You can go to the market with her in the morning to choose fresh, local ingredients and then she’ll cook you a simple but delicious Bai minority meal on an open stove in her courtyard.
+You can go to the market with her in the morning to choose fresh, local ingredients and watch her transform them into a simple but delicious Bai meal on an open stove in her courtyard.

 Cheap thrill

-The Impression Lijiang show is a live spectacle of music and dancing highlighting local cultures and performed in an outdoor park set against spectacular alpine scenery.
-The show features hundreds of performers in colorful costumes and was created by the famed movie director Zhang Yimou, who also directed the Beijing Olympic Opening Ceremony (getting the picture?).
-It’s performed daily.
+The Impression Lijiang show is a live spectacle of music and dancing highlighting local cultures and performed daily in an outdoor park set against spectacular alpine scenery.
+The show features hundreds of performers in colorful costumes and was created by the famed movie director Zhang Yimou, who also directed the Beijing Olympic Opening Ceremony.
 Tickets are about $30, which is very inexpensive for a show the likes of which you’ve never seen and are sure to never forget.

 Bragging rights